bogdanghervan/laravel-dummy-observer/README.md

 ]);
 ```

-It is possible to verify only a subset of the attributes being saved.
+It's possible to verify that only a subset of the attributes was saved.
 ```PHP
 Flight::observe(DummyObserver::class);